 ODR is using the Microsoft Teams conferencing platform to host video-conferenced meetings and dedicated conference bridges to host teleconferenced meetings.
-Microsoft Teams provides audio/video conferencing, but does not allow participants to dial in to a meeting.
+Prior to the proceeding, Microsoft Teams meeting links, in the case of video-conferences, or phone numbers and passcodes, in the case of teleconferences, will be supplied electronically by the assigned IHO/Mediator/Facilitator.
+Microsoft Teams provides audio/video-conferencing but does not allow participants to dial in to a meeting.
 You will not have to purchase any products to participate in a meeting hosted by Microsoft Teams or conducted via a conference bridge.
-The parties are encouraged to download the Microsoft Teams application and conduct a test accessing Microsoft Teams before their scheduled videoconference.
+The parties are encouraged to download the Microsoft Teams application and conduct a test accessing Microsoft Teams before their scheduled video-conference.
 If you have not previously used the Microsoft Teams platform and you wish to familiarize yourself with the technology, further instruction is listed in Appendix A.